roberd13/insights-tutorial/README.md

 docker-compose -f insights-compose.yaml down
 ```

-All the config files are still located on your host so if you decided to run the demo again, as long as you don't delete the data in ~/insights all you have to do is run the below command again from the ~/insights directory and you will be back where you were prior to destroying.
+All the config files are still located on your host so if you decided to run the demo again, as long as you do not delete the data in `~/insights` all you have to do is run the below command again from the `~/insights` directory and you will be back where you were prior to destroying.

 ```
 docker-compose -f insights-compose.yaml up -d
 ```

-## What Next
+## Whats Next

-If you want more granular configuration details or how to configure for existing cluster check out our [Metrics Collector Documentation](https://docs.datastax.com/en/dse/6.7/dse-dev/datastax_enterprise/tools/metricsCollector/mcIntroduction.html)
+If you want more granular configuration details, using an existing promethius and grafana servers or instructions to configure metrics collector with existing clusters check out the offical DataStax [Metrics Collector Documentation](https://docs.datastax.com/en/dse/6.7/dse-dev/datastax_enterprise/tools/metricsCollector/mcIntroduction.html)